pcaversaccio/snekmate/README.md

 ```

 > [!TIP]
-> If you encounter any issues, please ensure that you have the latest version of Vyper installed locally.
+> If you encounter any issues, please ensure that you have the latest Vyper version installed locally.

 ## 🙏🏼 Acknowledgements